vplauzon/real-time-lab/README.md

 ### Module 5 - Time series

+Use Kusto's time series' functionalities to detect failure on one of the sensor.

 ### Module 6 - Imperfect telemetry

 *	Changing upstream process to reveal "real" telemetry with late arrivals + duplicates